High-level entities

 Traces

 In Tonviewer, operations are visualized through traces.
-A trace is a directed acyclic graph (DAG) where:- transactions are nodes on a specific address
+A trace is a directed acyclic graph (DAG) where:- transactions are nodes on an account’s address

 Steps to analyze an operation